 How Can Employees Find a Qualified Sexual Harassment Lawyer in Los Angeles?

 When you become the victim of sexual harassment in your Los Angeles workplace, you need to find an attorney you can trust to advocate for your rights and help you get the compensation you deserve.
-You can begin your search by reaching out to trusted friends and family to see if they know any Los Angeles sexual harassment lawyers that can help.
+You can begin your search by reaching out to trusted friends and family to see if they know any sexual harassment lawyers in Los Angeles that can help.

 If your circle of trust does not have a referral for you, you can turn to internet resources, such as Google reviews, Facebook, Yelp, and AVVO.
 These websites offer client reviews that will assist you in finding the sexual harassment lawyer best suited for your LA sexual harassment claim.